misaka-oneesama/misaka-oneesama/README.md

 ## Testing

+**Branch:** `ipc-dbus-testing`

+**Overview:**

+Instead of multithreading all components in one process I decided to try something with IPC instead.
+I want to have at least 3 separate processes - the `master` process which acts as controller and observer, the `server` process which handles all HTTP requests and operates the Web UI, and the `bot` process which is the actual Discord™ bot.

+I also plan to give D-Bus a try to communicate between the processes.

+##### What works?

+**`A:`** Just the self spawning to create the other 2 processes.
+Otherwise, nothing yet.

+--

 After running the bot, its Web UI can be accessed using [http://127.0.0.1:4555/](http://127.0.0.1:4555/) (default configuration).
 There are multiple threads and the bot is capable of handling requests and responses from both, HTTP and Discord™ WebSockets.

 At the moment there isn't anything interesting served over HTTP.
 Just some string saying `It's working :D` or a 404 error message on any other requested path.
 Discord events are processed in real-time and QDiscord supports quite some events already to make a useful bot.